Transport in Afghanistan: Road

-Most major highways were paved around the mid-20th century with assistance from the United States and the Soviet Union.
-The Soviets built a highway and tunnel through the Salang pass in the 1960s, connecting northern and eastern Afghanistan.
+Most major highways were paved around the mid-20th century with technical assistance from the United States and the Soviet Union.
+Engineers from the Soviet Union built a highway and tunnel through the Salang pass in the 1960s, connecting northern and eastern Afghanistan.
 A highway connecting the principal cities of Herat, Mazar-i-Sharif, Lashkar Gah, Kandahar, Ghazni, Kabul and Jalalabad, with links to highways in neighboring Pakistan originally formed the primary road system of Afghanistan.

-As of 2017, Afghanistan had 17903 km of paved roads and 17000 km of unpaved roads, for an approximate total road system of 34903 km.
-Traffic in Afghanistan is right hand.
+As of 2026, Afghanistan has 18241 km of paved roads and 226831 km of unpaved roads, for an approximate total road system of 245072 km.
+Traffic in the country is right hand.
 In 2008, about 731,607 vehicles were registered in Kabul.
 At least 1,314 traffic collisions were reported in December 2022.
-Many vehicles in the country are driven without registration plates.
+Many vehicles in certain parts of the country are driven without registration plates.
 The Afghan government passed a law banning the import of cars older than 10 years.
 Toyota Corolla has been the most widely used vehicle in the country since the mid-1990s.
 Afghanistan recently began manufacturing its own microcars for domestic consumers.
 Long distant road journeys are made in private cars, vans, trucks and buses.
-Many of the national roads are in need of serious repair due to damage caused by overloaded trucks.
-For this reason, tourists, business people and the upper class prefer using airline service for long distant travels.
-The national roads can also be dangerous due to accidents and lack of security forces.
+Many of the national roads are currently being repaired and modernized.